rixx/books.rixx.de/src/reviews/sophia-mcdougall/romanitas.md

 and security cameras in places, but no very hard propaganda or surveillance.
 Either no computers at all or completely under-utilised ones.
 The bit of deeper worldbuilding we get is "Rome wants war because they're running low on slaves".

-The characters have their one, maybe two, adjectives and stay flat, too.
+The characters have their one or two adjectives and stay flat, too.
 What really shone in places, though, was the writing.
 McDougall manages to conjure up atmosphere very well, and the actual interactions between people often felt raw and real and deeply uncomfortable.
 It's what kept me going despite my lack of immersion.